USSR anti-religious campaign (1928–1941): Notable atrocities and victims

 Valentin Sventsitsky was a journalist, a religious author and thinker of Christian-socialist leanings before 1917.
 Some of his writings had brought trouble from the tsarist police and he was forced to live abroad for a number of years.
 He returned after the revolution in 1917 and sought ordination in the Orthodox Church where he would become its champion apologist against the Renovationists.
 This caused him to be arrested and exiled in 1922.
-After his return he became a very influential priest in Moscow and formed parish brotherhoods for moral rebirth.
+After his return he became an influential priest in Moscow and formed parish brotherhoods for moral rebirth.
 In 1927 he broke with Sergii, and in 1928 he was exiled to Siberia, where he died in 1931.
 Before his death he repented of breaking with Sergii and asked to be reaccepted into the Orthodox Church, claiming that schism was the worst of all sins and that it separated one from the true Church; he also wrote a passionate appeal to his Moscow parishioners to return to Sergii and asked for them to forgive him for having led them in the wrong direction.

-Alexander Zhurakovsky of Kiev, was a very influential priest with great love, respect and devotion of the faithful as well as charisma and good pastoral leadership.
+Alexander Zhurakovsky of Kiev, was an influential priest with great love, respect and devotion of the faithful as well as charisma and good pastoral leadership.
 He joined the opposition to Sergii after the death of his diocesan bishop.
 Fr Zhurakovsky was arrested in 1930 and sent to ten years' hard labour.
 He suffered from TB and had been near the point of death in 1939 when he was sentenced to another ten years of hard labour without seeing freedom for a day.
 He died not long after in a distant northern camp.

-Sergii Mechev of Moscow, another very influential priest with charisma and devotion recognized Sergii but refused to do public prayers for the Soviet government.
+Sergii Mechev of Moscow, another influential priest with charisma and devotion recognized Sergii but refused to do public prayers for the Soviet government.
 He along with his father (also a priest) were prominent initiators of the semi-monastic church brotherhoods in Moscow.
 He was first arrested in 1922, and in 1929 he was administratively exiled for three years but released in 1933.
 In 1934 he was sentenced to fifteen years in a concentration camp in the Ukrainian SSR.
 When the Germans invaded in 1941, he as well as all prisoners of terms exceeding ten years were shot by the retreating Soviets.